 Above: 1st photo - Note the winged ridges of the stem.
 2nd photo - A plant with the raceme just emerging.

 Below: Flower Arrangement.
-Note on younger flowers, toward the top of the raceme, the lower lip is bent upward touching the upper hood.
+1st photo - Note on younger flowers, toward the top of the raceme, the lower lip is bent upward touching the upper hood.
 3rd photo - The two flaring laterals are sepals; the third petal forms the projecting tongue.

 Below: 1st & 2nd photo - Stem and inflorescence can be as short as 2 inches and as tall as 2 feet.
 3rd photo - An example of the varying heights of the stems.

 Notes: Eloise Butler first noted planting Northern Green Orchid on June 16, 1915 with plants obtained from the 'Big Bog' at Lake Minnetonka (MN).
 In 1916 she discovered it growing in another part of the wetland, thus it was indigenous.
 She added more on Aug.
 12, 1918 with plants from near Lake Margaret in Pequot, MN and more plantings in 1921, '22, '24, '28, '30, and '31.
 Martha Crone reported planting it on Aug.
 1, 1933 with specimens obtained "near Duluth".
 She added more in 1947, '49, '50, and '53.
 Both she and Eloise Butler used the earlier scientific name Habenaria hyperborea, and a common name of Leafy Green Orchis.
 These have now been classified under Platanthera aquilonis.
 Martha reported it in the Garden on her 1951 Garden Census.
 It died out some years later.
 In North America the plant is found all across Canada and the U.S. states from the east coast to the west coast north of a Kansas - Virginia east/west line.
 West of the Great Plains the habitat extends down the western mountain ranges to the Mexican border.